AdelinaBatereanu/GehtSo/README.md

 ## Limitations

 - I use only free hosting and services, so API calls may be slower or rate-limited.
+For a better experience run the programm locally

 - On Render’s free plan, web services spin down after 15 minutes of inactivity; the first request can experience a cold start delay of up to 50 seconds